-Tetanus bacteria get into the body through a skin wound, scratch or animal bite.
-Wounds that are deep and contain dirt are more likely to cause infection.
-You can also catch the disease through unhygienic practices in hospital and by injecting drugs.3
+Tetanus bacteria gets into the body through a skin wound, scratch or animal bite.
+You can also catch the disease through unhygienic practices in hospital and by injecting drugs.1,3

 Tetanus can cause problems with breathing and the heart.
-It can be fatal.1
+If left untreated, the symptoms can get worse over a short period of time.1

 You can take the following precautions to help reduce your risk of infection: